Why I Need to Be Outside to Feel Normal

 Some days being outside means moving hard.

 We’ve convinced ourselves that movement only counts if it’s tracked, measured, or optimized.
-But moving for the sake of feeling alive is enough.
-Being tired because you used your body is different than being exhausted from constant mental noise.
+But moving simply because it feels good is enough.
+Being tired because you used your body is very different from being exhausted from constant mental noise.

 Silence Is Easier Outside